CMU-Senate/bylaws/bylaws.md

     #.
 A Member-at-Large may accrue three (3) absences from regular meetings of Student Senate per half session.
     #.
 A meeting at which a Student Senator (or their designated proxy) or a Member-at-Large is not present for a scheduled roll call during a regular Student Senate meeting shall count as one-half (1/2) absence for that Student Senator or Member-at-Large.
     #.
 There may not be more than two (2) scheduled roll calls during a regular Student Senate meeting.
     #.
-A Student Senator may accrue two (2) absences from regular meetings of the Student Senate standing committee of which s/he are a member.
+A Student Senator may accrue two (2) absences from regular meetings of the Student Senate standing committee of which s/he is a member.
     #.
 A Student Senator may send a proxy to a regular meeting of Student Senate no more than two (2) times per half session..
     #.
 A Student Senator may have absences removed from his or her record upon completion of their Engagement Hour requirements.
 Thereafter, one-half (1/2) absence will be removed for every additional completion of one (1) Engagement Hour.
 Absences may also be removed by other participation in the activities of Student Senate as deemed appropriate by the Chair of Student Senate.
 This participation must occur within thirty (30) days of the recorded one-half (1/2) absence.
 #.
 Removal of Student Senators for Attendance Violations:
     1. Three (3) absences from regular meetings of Student Senate or three (3) absences from regular meetings of a Student Senator’s standing committee, during a single half session of Student Senate, count as grounds for the removal of that Student Senator from Student Senate.
         a.
-Should a Student Senator’s standing committee assignment change during a given half session, his or hertheir attendance record shall follow him or herthem to his or hertheir new committee.
+Should a Student Senator’s standing committee assignment change during a given half session, his or her attendance record shall follow him or her to his or her new committee.
         #.
-If a Student Senator accrues two (2) absences from regular meetings of Student Senate, or two (2) absences from the standing committee to which s/he is are assigned, during a single half session of Student Senate, then the Chair of Student Senate must notify that Student Senator that if s/he accrues another absence during that semester, s/he will be removed from office.
+If a Student Senator accrues two (2) absences from regular meetings of Student Senate, or two (2) absences from the standing committee to which s/he is assigned, during a single half session of Student Senate, then the Chair of Student Senate must notify that Student Senator that if s/he accrues another absence during that semester, s/he will be removed from office.
     #.
-When a Student Senator has exceeded his or hertheir permitted absence allotment, the Chair of Student Senate is responsible for notifying that individual, via e-mail, of his or hertheir removal from office.
+When a Student Senator has exceeded his or her permitted absence allotment, the Chair of Student Senate is responsible for notifying that individual, via e-mail, of his or her removal from office.
 Upon notification, the relevant Student Senate seat is immediately declared vacant.
 #.
 Removal of Members-at-Large:
     1. Four (4) absences from regular meetings of Student during a single half session of Student Senate count as grounds for the removal of that Member-at-Large from Student Senate.
         a.
-Should a Member-at-Large become a Student Senator during a given half session, his or hertheir attendance record shall follow him or her to his or her new position.
+Should a Member-at-Large become a Student Senator during a given half session, his or her attendance record shall follow him or her to his or her new position.
         #.
 If a Member-at-Large accrues three (3) absences from regular meetings of Student Senate during a single half session of Student Senate, then the Chair of Student Senate must notify that Member-at-Large that if s/he accrues another absence during that semester, s/he will be removed from office.
     #.
 When a Member-at-Large has exceeded his or her permitted absence allotment, the Chair of Student Senate is responsible for notifying that individual, via e-mail, of his or her removal from office.
 The removal is immediate, upon notification.
     #.
 A Member-at-Large may also be removed from office by way of a majority vote at a regular meeting of Student Senate.